sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 |------------------------|---------------------|
 | **HW-10: Clock Drift** | &lt; 1ms per Minute |

-**
-**

 ### HW-11 Clock Jitter

-Similar to ***HW-10 Clock Drift***, ensuring low jitter is necessary to achieve sufficient performance with beamforming, sound source localization, and echo cancellation algorithms.
+Similar to [HW-10 Clock Drift](#hw-10-clock-drift), ensuring low jitter is necessary to achieve sufficient performance with beamforming, sound source localization, and echo cancellation algorithms.

 We define jitter as the absolute range of observed samples (or reported timestamps) about the nominal sample (or timestamp).